 Scowling, she yelled at him, "Tio odio bastardo!"

-With a smirk on his handsome face he replied in his baritone voice, "I love it when you talk like that."
+With a smirk he replied in his baritone voice, "I love it when you talk like that."

 After slamming the door shut she turned on the shower to mask her chuckling.